Szent László Gimnázium

 Founded in 1907, Szent László Gimnázium is located in Kőbánya, Budapest’s 10th District.
 The school’s building was designed by the renowned Hungarian architect Ödön Lechner, and has been in use since 1915.

 The gymnasium runs 25 classes with eight specialisations.
 It also offers evening classes for adults.
 Therefore, the school’s enrolment is approximately 1000 students each year.

 This school is a UNESCO–associated school, which means that we teach a wide range of foreign languages, the students take part in many special programmes and competitions on the topic of foreign countries, the second-year students organise ‘UNESCO shows’ and many of the students participate in exchange programmes every year.

-New York fashion stylist, Edina Kolozsi Heath attended the school.

 Classes

 Currently, students at Szent László Gimnázium can choose to specialise in one of eight subjects as members of one of the five classes.
 The five classes are marked A, B, D, E and F. The A, E and F classes have a 5-year curriculum.
 The B and D classes have a 4-year curriculum.